kubocd/kubocd-doc/docs/user-guide/220-deployment-failure.md

 There is also an `defaultOnFailureStrategy` which set the one used by default for all deployment.
 And a `defaultHelmTimeout` which will set the value of `HelmRelease.spec.timeout` by default.

-These values can be overridden at the package level for each module with the `package.module[X].onFailureStrategy` and `package.module[X].timeout` attribute.
+These values can be overridden at the package level for each module with the `package.module[X].onFailureStrategy.s` and `package.module[X].timeout` attribute.

-And they can be overridden at the release level, by using the `onFailureByModule` attribute, like the following sample:
+And they can be overridden at the release level, by using the `moduleOverrides` attribute, like the following sample:

 ```
 ---